HL7Norway/FHIR-hackathon-2025/currentbuild/practical-info.md

 ## Practical Info

-This page contains practical info for presenters and participants.
+This page contains practical info for organizers and participants.

 The Norwegian FHIR Hackathon 2025 takes place on X-meeting point outside Oslo.
 You can get there by bus or car, or using the tube combined with a short bike ride/walk.
 The meeting takes place in room A2 in the meeting centre.